What is DKMC?

 What are the Walk Weekend hours?

-Walk Weekend 2017 will be held Saturday, June 3 and Sunday June 4 from 11:00 am to 4:00 pm.
+Walk Weekend is held annually for one weekend in June from 11:00 am to 4:00 pm.
 (Please note, the NMAJMH will only be open on Sunday).
 Walk Weekend is held rain or shine.

 How do I get around during Walk Weekend?